ufora/ufora/content/documentation/02-performance-guide.md

 with the same code you'd get from a good C++ compiler.
 Today, these are table-stakes for all JIT compilers.

-## Use higher-order functions, classes, and other language constructs
+## Use Higher-Order Functions, Classes, and other Language Constructs

 Unlike most JIT compilers applied to dynamically typed languages, Ufora is designed to work well with higher-order functions and classes.
 In general,